mrgrain/cdk-esbuild/README.md

 ## Versioning

-**⚠️ Status: Experimental**
+**⚠️ Status: Unstable**

-_Because this package builds on CDK APIs that are marked experimental, it also has to be considered experimental._
+_Because esbuild is still in major version zero, this package must be considered unstable.
+Notably updates to the minimal version requirement of esbuild will be introduced in minor versions of this package and thus will contain any breaking changes esbuild introduces._

 The package tracks the **minor** version number of CDK releases.
 It might work with newer versions of CDK, but has not been tested.
 Features changes, including breaking changes, will only be introduced alongside minor releases.